robotastic/trunk-recorder/docs/CONFIGURE.md

         }
 ```
 ###### Plugin Object Example #4:
-This example will stream audio from all talkgroups being recorded to the local machine on UDP port 9123.
+This example will stream audio from all talkgroups being recorded on System CountyTrunked to the local machine on UDP port 9123.
 It will prepend the TGID to the audio data in each UDP packet so that the receiving program can decide which ones to play or otherwise handle)
 ```yaml
         {
           "name":"simplestream",